Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Method

 \section{Method}

+Given a single image as input, our goal is to accurately generate the corresponding 3D object positioned at the origin.
+We propose a novel framework for high-quality single-view 3D generation, with 3D Gaussian Splatting as our 3D representation, as shown in Fig.~\ref{fig:framework}.
+Our framework consists of four steps.
+1) We initialize three Gaussian branches with the geometry prior, perception prior and Gaussian noise.
+Each Gaussian branch is supervised by the input image and the augmented images generated by the perception prior.
+2) We then propose a reprojection loss to self-supervise the alignment of their corresponding image observations, enhancing the consistency of generated results.
+3) To guarantee effective knowledge distillation, we propose a modified version of the standard SDS framework.
+4) Finally, we adopt a mesh refinement module \cite{tang2023dreamgaussian} to obtain a textured mesh.

-In this section, we first provide the preliminaries on 3D Gaussian Splatting, diffusion models and SDS loss (Section \ref{sec:Preliminaries}).
-Then we introduce the consistency enhancement framework for single view 3D generation that combines geometrical and perceptual priors simultaneously (Section \ref{sec:Overall}), where the core parts are how to fully use prior knowledge (Section \ref{sec:Prior}) and further improve generation consistency (Section \ref{sec:consistency}).
+In this section, we first provide the preliminaries.
+Then we introduce the consistency enhancement framework for single view 3D generation that combines geometry and perception priors simultaneously, aiming to fully use prior knowledge and further improve generation consistency.